-time.
+Based on the foregoing, the Commission concludes that the interconnection costs associated with the Facility cannot definitively be determined at this time.
 Also, the Commission cannot determine the need for the Facility because the evidence presented by the Applicant does not provide enough information to compare the benefits of the Facility and its output to the undetermined costs of the Facility and related transmission upgrades.
-[BEGIN CONFIDENTIAL] IEND CONFIDENTIALI need for the Facility because the costs and benefits are too speculative to be given significant weight at this time.
+[BEGIN] CONFIDENTIAL] [END CONFIDENTIAL] These factors create more uncertainty regarding the costs and benefits of the Facility.
+With regard to the potential for the Facility to help meet the goals of HB 951, the Commission finds that it is premature to determine whether the Facility is needed for that purpose before the

-These factors create more uncertainty regarding the costs and benefits of the Facility.
-With regard to the potential for the Facility to help meet the goals of HB 951, the Commission finds that it is premature to determine whether the Facility is needed for that purpose before the Carbon Plan is adopted in Docket No. E-100, Sub 179 at the end of December 2022.
+Carbon Plan is adopted in Docket No. E-100, Sub 179 at the end of December 2022.